The Good Society

 What about the effects of legalization?
-Until very recently, no modern country has done this, so we have virtually no evidence to draw upon.
-At the moment, all we can do is speculate.7 As figures 1 and 2 show, casual use and problem use are far greater for our two legal drugs — alcohol and tobacco — than for marijuana or any other type of illegal drug.
-One estimate suggests that legalization would likely result in a price drop of 70-90%, and that this might increase use approximately threefold.8 Another projects a doubling or tripling to be the most reasonable guess.9 How much would it increase heavy use?
+Until very recently, no modern country has done this, so we have very little evidence to draw upon.6 As figures 3 and 4 show, casual use and problem use are far greater for our two legal drugs — alcohol and tobacco — than for marijuana or any other type of illegal drug.
+One estimate suggests that legalization would likely result in a price drop of 70-90%, and that this might increase use approximately threefold.7 Another projects a doubling or tripling to be the most reasonable guess.8 How much would it increase heavy use?
 We don’t know.

 Would increased marijuana use lead to more injuries and deaths due to intoxicated driving?
 We don’t know.
 Drivers who test positive for marijuana are much less likely to have been involved in a car crash than those who test positive for alcohol, but this may simply be a consequence of the fact that the roadside marijuana test catches not only recent use but use over the prior several days or even weeks, so many of those testing positive may not actually have been stoned at the time they were tested.10 While minor car accidents have increased more in states that have legalized marijuana, fatalities from car accidents haven’t.
 That is consistent with a finding that state adoption of medical marijuana didn’t result in an increase in car accident deaths.11

-Angela Hawkin argues that there is an effective way to address the worry about a rise in intoxicated driving:
+Angela Hawken argues that there is an effective way to address the worry about a rise in intoxicated driving12:

 “Although DUI/DWI programs have a poor record of managing repeat violators, new programs show great promise, notably South Dakota’s 24/7 Sobriety program for drunk drivers.
 As the name implies, the program requires that chronic DWI offenders remain sober all the time, rather than allowing them to drink but forbidding them to drive drunk.
 Offenders must present themselves twice daily to the sheriff’s office and submit to a breath-alcohol test; anyone who tests positive is immediately jailed.
 For such a simple program, it has produced impressive results.
 Participants show up, sober, for more than 99 percent of their scheduled tests, and DUI recidivism has plunged….
 It is easier to monitor compliance with abstinence from marijuana than from alcohol as marijuana has a much longer window of detection.
 Monitoring abstinence for repeat marijuana-DUI offenders would be logistically much simpler; weekly rather than twice-daily testing would suffice.”

-A final consideration sometimes raised is that a legal drug can be regulated to ensure quality and safety.
+A final consideration sometimes raised is that legalizing a drug allows it to be regulated to ensure quality and safety.
 No one dies anymore from poisoned alcohol.
 However, this isn’t a significant problem with marijuana, so the point isn’t especially relevant.

 Currently, illegal drugs are estimated to kill about 25,000 Americans each year.
 Alcohol kills about 100,000.13 To put this in perspective, about 600,000 Americans are killed by heart disease each year, 580,000 by cancer, 120,000 by accidents.
 Around 35,000 die from suicide.
 About 15,000 are murdered, 11,000 with a gun.
 Decriminalization of marijuana probably wouldn’t increase deaths by very much.
 But would legalization?
 How many deaths would be too many?